Sexual Assault Prevention & Response Program

 Free crisis services are available 24 hours per day.
-Services include 24-hour hotline; 24 hour response to victims at hospital emergency rooms and police stations; assistance with follow-up medical care and criminal justice procedures, counseling and advocacy for victims and their families and friends.
+Services include 24-hour hotline; 24-hour response to victims at hospital emergency rooms and police stations; assistance with follow-up medical care and criminal justice procedures, advocacy for victims and counseling for victims, their families and friends.

 The rape crisis centers conduct training and prevention programs for local schools, law enforcement, hospitals and civic groups.

-The Bureau of Domestic and Sexual Violence Prevention funds the Illinois Coalition Against Sexual Assault which consists of 34 sexual assault crisis centers and satellite offices located through out the state.
+The Bureau of Domestic and Sexual Violence Prevention funds the Illinois Coalition Against Sexual Assault, which consists of 33 sexual assault crisis centers and satellite offices located throughout the state.

 |Program Expenditure (Numbers in 000's)

 In FY 2010, 9,108 adult, adolescent and child survivors of sexual assault, child sexual abuse and sexual harassment and 1,245 significant others were served by the sexual assault crisis centers of the Illinois Coalition Against Sexual Assault.
 In addition, 7,996 anonymous contacts received support and assistance through the centers' hotlines.
 Victims and their significant others received 22,631 hours of advocacy services and 68,604 hours of counseling.